-DOWNLOADING the PHOTOS/VIDEOS
+DOWNLOADING THE PHOTOS/VIDEOS

 To download your photos/videos to a PC or Mac, first make sure the Trophy Cam power switch is in the OFF position.
-Connect the supplied cable to the camera's USB port, then directly to a main USB port on your computer-do not use front panel/keyboard USB ports or unpowered "hubs"
+Connect a USB cable to the camera's USB port, then directly to a main USB port on your computer-do not use front panel/keyboard USB ports or unpowered "hubs".